-- Susceptible to a single point of failure, where a single node being hacked can be disastrous.
-This flaw is what lead to hacks at Target, Sony, the U.S. Office of Personnel Management (OPM), and many others [45, 46]. - Mutable.
+- Controlled by a single admin user so that if the admin user (or account) gets compromised, then the entire database might become compromised. - Mutable.
 A hacker could change a 5-year-old record without anyone noticing (assuming no additional safeguards in place).
 For example, this would have prevented police from doctoring evidence in the India exam scandal [47].
-Such tampering is not possible in blockchains because past transactions cannot be changed or deleted, as each new block contains a "hash" digest of all previous blocks. - Not usable by participants with divergent interests in situations where they do not want to cede control to a single administrator.
-For example, the risk of losing control of the management of information is one reason that copyright rightsholders in the music industry do not share a single DB. - Not designed to stop Sybil attacks, where one errant node can swamp all the votes in the system. - Traditionally without support for the creation and transfer of digital assets where only the owner of the digital asset, not the administrator of the DB, can transfer the asset. - Not typically open to the public to even read, let alone write.
+In blockchains, tampering with past transactons usually quite difficult.
+Even if someone does manage to change a past transaction, the change is easy to spot, because the hash of its block get stored in the next block; an auditor would detect a hash mismatch. - Not usable by participants with divergent interests in situations where they do not want to cede control to a single administrator.
+For example, the risk of losing control of the management of information is one reason that copyright rightsholders in the music industry do not share a single DB. - Not designed to stop Sybil attacks, where one errant node can swamp all the votes in the system. - Traditionally without support for the creation and transfer of digital assets where only the owner of the digital asset, not the administrator of the DB, can transfer the asset. - Not typically open to the public to read, let alone write.
 Public openness is important for public utilities.
-A notable exception is WikiData [48].
+A notable exception is Wikidata [48].

-3.7.
+3.5.
 Fault Tolerance in the BigchainDB System

-Simultaneously preserving the scalability and trustless decentralization of both large-scale databases and decentralized blockchains is the main objective of the BigchainDB system.
+Simultaneously preserving the scalability and trustless decentralization of both largescale databases and decentralized blockchains is the main objective of the BigchainDB system.
 The following were considered when designing BigchainDB's security measures:

 - Benign faults: In the BigchainDB setup, nodes communicate through a database which uses a fault-tolerant consensus protocol such as Raft or Paxos.
-Hence we can assume that if there are 2f+1 nodes, f benign-faulty nodes can be tolerated (at any point in time) and each node sees the same order of writes to the database. - Byzantine faults: In order to operate in a trustless network, BigchainDB incorporates measures against malicious or unpredictable behavior of nodes in the system.
+Hence we can assume that if there are 2f + 1 nodes, f benign-faulty nodes can be tolerated (at any point in time) and each node sees the same order of writes to the database. - Byzantine faults: In order to operate in a trustless network, BigchainDB incorporates measures against malicious or unpredictable behavior of nodes in the system.
 These include mechanisms for voting upon transaction and block validation.
-Efforts to achieve full Byzantine tolerance are on the roadmap and will be tested with regular security audits. - Sybil Attack: Deploying BigchainDB in a federation with a high barrier of entry based on trust and reputation discourages the participants from performing an attack of the clones.
+Efforts to achieve full Byzantine tolerance are on the roadmap and will be tested with regular security audits.

+• Sybil Attack: Deploying BigchainDB in a federation with a high barrier of entry based on trust and reputation discourages the participants from performing an attack of the clones.
 The DNS system, for example, is living proof of an Internet-scale distributed federation.
 Appendix C describes how the DNS has successfully run a decentralized Internet-scale database for decades.